ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 3.0.4
+1. Fix a new bug that causes segmentation fault when -pw option is set.

 ## Changes in version 3.0.3
 1. -LC option (core local alignment) is created to replace -LS option modified in
 version 3.0.0, whereas the behavior of -LS option is restored to that of version 2.